matiix310/intra-tweaker/README.md

 ![screenshot of the tag page with intra tweaker opened](images/intra-tweaker.webp)

 ## Short description
-Intra tweaker is a firefox extension made to improve the intranet of the EPITA school.
+Intra tweaker is a Firefox extension made to improve the intranet of the EPITA school.
 It is composed of modules to make it easy to contribute and add completely independent features.

 ## Modules